leaninnovationlabs/dmcp/docs/manual/connect-mcp-clients.md

 # Connect from MCP Clients

-Once you have configured your DataSources and created Tools, you can connect AI assistants to your DMCP server through the Model Context Protocol (MCP).
+Once you have configured your DataSources and created Tools, you can connect AI assistants to your Data MCP server through the Model Context Protocol (MCP).
 This allows AI models to execute your data operations using natural language.

 ## What is MCP?

 The Model Context Protocol (MCP) is a standard that enables AI assistants to interact with external tools and data sources.
-DMCP implements this protocol to expose your data tools to AI models.
+Data MCP implements this protocol to expose your data tools to AI models.

 ## MCP Server Setup

 ### Starting the MCP Server

-DMCP provides an MCP server that exposes your tools to AI assistants:
+Data MCP provides an MCP server that exposes your tools to AI assistants:

 ```bash
 uv run main.py